xing0047/cca-llava/README.md

 > Yun Xing*, Yiheng Li*, Ivan Laptev, Shijian Lu†<br>

 ## 🎉 News
+<h5 align="center"> We will include more findings in coming weeks.
+Stay tuned if you are interested. </h2>

 - [2024/10/22] [Paper](https://arxiv.org/abs/2410.15926) is available on arXiv.
 - [2024/10/21] CCA-LLaVA supports evaluation of multiple benchmarks, including `pope`, `chair`, `amber` for hallucination, and `mmstar`, `gqa`, `seed`, `vizwiz_vqa`, `scienceqa` for general LVLM multiple-choice questions.
 Please refer to [this doc](https://github.com/xing0047/cca-llava/blob/main/docs/Eval.md) for details.